 It is a common problem that is driven by several correlated factors.
 National action plans are required to combat antimicrobial resistance.
 Antimicrobial medicines and vaccines should be invented.

 World Health Organization is also providing technical assistance to the countries to develop national action plans against antimicrobial resistance.
-It is working in collaboration with FAO and OIE to provide best practices to avoid antimicrobial resistance.
+It is working in collaboration with FAO and OIE to provide best practices avoiding antimicrobial resistance.

 Also Read: Bacteria